malikchettih/api-design-guides/Technical-Design-Guide.md

 - APIs SHOULD strive to meet Level 2: HTTP Verbs in the Richardson Maturity Model.
 - APIs SHOULD NOT strive to meet Level 3: Hypermedia controls in the Richardson Maturity Model.

+### Open API Levels

+#### 1. Entry level
+The version of the operations/resources are specified as a integer in the basepath
+• Scheme is set to https only
+• API Keys are only accepted as header parameters
+• The Finastra info object template has been implemented
+• consumes and produce are set to application/json at the top level
+• paths/resources are simple and exoteric instead of abstract and esoteric
+• The correct verbs are used for method calls
+• Applies the prescribed security practice
+• Request objects are validated

+#### 2. Advance level
+• Meets all of the Entry level requirements •
+Conforms to the Finastra error handling standards
+• Swagger descriptions are used well to generate good human readable automatically generated docs.
+In other words copy for all of the descriptions are supplied or approved by Product Management or functional representative for the Product  # Full level
+• Meets all of the Advanced level requirements
+• Applies all of the Finastra approved data structures and naming conventions to the Swagger paths and definitions
+• usage of links and HOATEAS likes

+#### 3. Cutting edge
+• Meets all of the Fully Compliant level requirements
+• Is up to date within 6 month of any additions to the Finastra Open API Standards
+• Good use of markdown in descriptions